qaisarh/cups-airprint-epson-tm/README.md

 ## Ubuntu Xenial Docker image with CUPS and additional Epson TM-T20II drivers
 It is intended to be used as an AirPrint relay on the Synology NAS, and the local Avahi will be used to advertise printers on the network.

-Сhanges in comparison with the [original](https://github.com/quadportnick/docker-cups-airprint):
+Changes in comparison with the [original](https://github.com/quadportnick/docker-cups-airprint):
 * updated version of Ubuntu
-* added prebuilded rastertozj from [here](https://github.com/nemik/epson-tm-t20-cups)
+* added prebuilt rastertozj from [here](https://github.com/nemik/epson-tm-t20-cups)
 * added tm-t20-orig.ppd is tm-t20ii-rastertotmt.ppd provided on Epson site modifited to use rastertozj filter
+* added tm-t20-NP.ppd to make possible print Nova Poshta Zebra Markings 100x100mm from iOS browser (with image scaling)
-* added tm-t20-NP.ppd is tm-t20-orig.ppd modifited to make possible print Nova Poshta Zebra Markings 100x100mm from iOS (without fit-to-page option)
+* added tm-t20-TG.ppd to make possible print Nova Poshta Zebra Markings 100x100mm from iOS PDF file (without image scaling)

 This is also a reason to dive deeper into GitHub / Docker / CUPS, so why not?
 Hope this is helpful to someone.

 ### Prereqs
 * No other printers should be shared under Control Panel>External Devices>Printer so that the DSM's CUPS is not running.
 * `Enable Bonjour service discovery` needs to be marked under Control Panel>Network>DSM Settings

 ### Configuration